cloudsigma/pycloudsigma/README.md

 In the example above, we pushed an SSH key as meta data to a server.
 That's great, but what if we want to put this to use?
 Don't worry, we got you covered.

-The code snippet below assumes that you have installed your SSH key into the server's meta data with the key 'ssh_key'.
+The code snippet below assumes that you have installed your SSH key into the server's meta data with the key 'ssh_public_key'.

 ```python
 import cloudsigma